-Gumoshabe lives with her father and her mother.
-She is responsible for carrying water, gathering firewood and teaching others.
+Gumoshabe makes her home with her father and her mother.
+Carrying water, gathering firewood and teaching others are her household duties.
 Her father is sometimes employed as a laborer and her mother is sometimes employed as a laborer.
 There are 4 children in the family.

 Gumoshabe lives in the hillside community of Muhanga, home to approximately 301,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and tin roofs.
 The primary ethnic group is Bakiga and the most commonly spoken language is Rukiga.

 The regional diet consists of maize, beans, bananas, potatoes, sorghum, peas and cabbage.
 Common health problems in this area include malaria, HIV/AIDS, respiratory tract infections, coughs, colds, typhoid and tuberculosis.
 Most adults are unemployed but some work as subsistence farmers and earn the equivalent of $39 per month.
 This community has access to clean water but needs electricity, trained teachers, income-generating activities, food security and medical facilities.

 Your sponsorship allows the staff of Muhanga Child Development Center to provide Gumoshabe with Bible studies, games and sports, hygiene education, health screenings, supplementary food, community service opportunities, school fees and bedding.
 The center staff will also provide meetings and income-generating activities for the parents or guardians of Gumoshabe.

 Straddling the equator, Uganda has a diverse terrain with plains, forests, lakes, swamps and mountains.
 Much of the south is forested and most of the north is grassland.
 The country's high altitude moderates the tropical climate.
 The population is largely rural; its density is highest in the south.